New York Work Injury Attorneys

 Strong Advocates for Worker Rights in New York

 Our attorneys are fierce advocates for worker rights.
-Many of them are active participants of the New York State Trial Lawyers Association (NYSTLA) Labor Law Committee, a group that fights for laws that promote worker safety.
-Partner Daniel O’Toole is the Co-Chairman of the group.
+Many of them are active participants in the New York State Trial Lawyers Association (NYSTLA) Labor Law Committee, a group that fights for laws that promote worker safety.
+Partner Daniel O’Toole is the Co-Chairman of the committee.

-In addition to work accident litigation and advocacy, a number of our lawyers are thought leaders in New York Labor Law and have been quoted in New York Times, New York Post, New York Law Journal, Crain’s New York, Newsday, and other news outlets.
+In addition to work accident litigation and advocacy, several of our lawyers are considered thought leaders in New York Labor Law.
+Partner David Scher has shared his knowledge with the legal community by teaching Continuing Legal Education courses on New York labor laws.
 Our partners also participate in speaking engagements about worker rights and publish articles on the particulars of labor laws in New York.
 Select published works include:

-Staying up-to-date on the latest legislative changes in New York is crucial when handling important legal cases, and our team is recognized by other lawyers for their preparation and expertise in work injury litigation.
-A number of our partners are often called upon by other law firms to serve as trial counsel on their most significant cases.
+Staying up to date on the latest legislative changes in New York is crucial when handling important legal cases, and our team is recognized by other lawyers for their preparation and expertise in work injury litigation.

 Top Verdicts and Settlements in Work Injury Lawsuits

-We believe that every laborer has the right to a safe workplace and our attorneys are extremely dedicated to our clients.
+We believe that every laborer has the right to a safe workplace and our attorneys are extremely dedicated to ensuring clients who have had that right taken away are fully compensated.
+We are proud to have served both union and non-union clients.
 We limit the number of cases we take so that we can provide every client with the best legal representation.
-Our results speak for themselves.

 Select verdicts and settlements* for clients harmed in work accidents include: